JocaPC/qpi/README.md

 select * from qpi.perf_counters;    -- Get the perf counters
 ```

 See more detaile about the available views and functions in the [QPI API page](Api.md).
+Find more information how to get the informaiton about the system in [system information page](doc/SystemInfo.md).

 ## Performance analysis

 QPI library simplifies query performance analysis.
-Some useful scripts and scenarios are shown in [query performance analysis page](doc/QueryPerformanceAnalisys.md).
+Some useful scripts and scenarios are shown in [query performance analysis page](doc/QueryPerformanceAnalisys.md) and [query performance page](doc/QueryStatistics.md).

+## File performance

+QPI library enables you to find performance of underlying file system - find more information in [file statistics page](doc/FileStatistics.md).

 ## Installation
 QPI library is just a set of views, functions, and utility tables that you can install on your SQL Server or Azure SQL instance.
 Currently, it supports SQL Server 2016+ and Azure SQL Database.